stancld/zonelens/README.md

   <img src="images/hr_config.png" alt="HR Configuration Screenshot" width="400" style="vertical-align:middle"/>
 </p>

-## 🧑‍💻 For Users: Getting Started with Strava Zones
+## 🧑‍💻 For Users: Getting Started with ZoneLens

 Once the extension is available on the Chrome Web Store:

-1.  **Install the Extension:** Search for "Strava Zones" on the Chrome Web Store and click "Add to Chrome".
+1.  **Install the Extension:** Search for "ZoneLens" on the Chrome Web Store and click "Add to Chrome".
 2.  **Connect to Strava:** Open the extension (usually from your browser's toolbar) and follow the prompts to authorize it with your Strava account.
 3.  **View Your Zones:** Navigate to your Strava Training Calendar.
 The extension will automatically enhance the calendar with your heart rate zone data!